 Wongu University of Oriental Medicine is located at: 8620 S. Eastern Ave, Las Vegas, NV 89123.
-The Wongu Health Center is located at 8630 S. Eastern Ave, and the Wongu Research Office is located at 8610 S. Eastern Ave.
+The Wongu Health Center is located at 8630 S. Eastern Ave, and other Wongu offices are located at 8610 S. Eastern Ave.

 Statistics provided in this report will encompass these three buildings, the shared parking lot, the immediate surroundings within the property perimeter (within property dividers), the sidewalk directly in front of the university, the sidewalk across the street (S. Eastern Ave), and the public property between the sidewalk and the university parking lot.